enatsek/Debian-Ubuntu/wordpress.md

 ```

 ### 6.2.
 Setup wordpress config file

-#### 6.2.1.
-Generate secure phrases
+Generate secure authentication keys and salts:
-WP requires some secure phrases for security, we will create them now

 ```
 curl -s https://api.wordpress.org/secret-key/1.1/salt/
 ```

-The output of this program will be something like following:
-Temporarily copy them into a text file, we'll use it later
+This command will output a block of code similar to the following. **Copy the entire output** as you'll need to paste it in the next step:

 ```
 define('AUTH_KEY',         'O`tLoX^0[pT24ty<YOByEP#}wBtd|7M!9^-az.W_v{`;+!*PX_9/A#^#}SL@I_wD');